LaraCassandra/REFRESH/README.md

 In times of COVID-19 and the lockdown, a lighthearted trivia is just the right thing to get anyone feeling better.
 For Android 301 we were required to create a fun trivia app to cheer up our friends and family in these tough times.

-QuizBee is the simple, yet entertaining quiz app you've been waiting for to test your animal fun facts.
+REFRESH is the simple, yet entertaining quiz app you've been waiting for to test your animal fun facts.
 Choose from different categories if you think thats where your strength lies, but be warned, you might get caught by a sneaky question.
 You may even learn a thing or two. :wink:

 <br>

 ### Built With

-QuizBee is an android application built using:
+REFRESH is an android application built using:

 * [Kotlin](https://kotlinlang.org/) Language
 * [Android Studio](https://developer.android.com/studio) as IDE